kbaseattic/roadmap/Proposed product descriptions/Automated_Developer_Documentation.md

 * Provides an index of the typedefs and funcdefs (similar to the Perldoc)
 * Links typenames to their typedef
 * Displays each element of the typespec (e.g. keywords, variable names, type names, etc) as per an associated css file.
 A default css file should be generated with reasonable settings (probably matching the type browser).
+* Provides anchors for, at minimum, typedefs and funcdefs so that urls can be created that link to these Xdefs.
+The other possible extreme is allowing links for every line of the file like GitHub.

 ##User stories:
 No changes would be evident to a bench biologist.